dgatf/msrc/README.md

 If Vin is a regulated 5V source (e.g. receiver, BEC), pull ups can be connected to Vin/RAW instead Vcc.
 Use pull ups resistors 1k to 2.7k

+Wire colors in the images bellow:

+- Red wire is SCL (gpio3)
+- Yellow is SDA (gpio2)
+- Black is GND

 <p align="center"><img src="./images/hitec_7.jpg" width="300"><br>
   <i>Hitec Optima 7</i><br><br></p>